Dottie Rambo At The Grand Ole Opry

-Even though this website remains an ongoing project to DOTTIE RAMBO's legacy, I believe you will soon find within these pages, the greatest collection of DOTTIE RAMBO information ever assembled in one online location.
+Even though this website remains an ongoing project to DOTTIE RAMBO's legacy, within these pages is the greatest collection of DOTTIE RAMBO information ever assembled in one online location.
 But as DOTTIE herself would be the first to tell you, we want everything we present within these pages to "glory in the cross" and "not overshadow" the Lord himself that DOTTIE RAMBO served and where her songs always pointed.

 Dottie Rambo Fan Club